-- 4.2.16.
+- 4.2.17.
 Retaliation: Retaliation is defined as actions, words, or gestures directed towards someone who reported a code violation or behavioral/safety concern.
-Retaliation against a person who made a report or served as a witness to an incident is prohibited. - 4.2.17.
+Retaliation against a person who made a report or served as a witness to an incident is prohibited. - 4.2.18.
+Obstruction: Intentionally obstructing or blocking access to college facilities, property, or programs is prohibited.
+This includes withholding information requested by college administrators for the purposes of official college business and interfering with the dissemination of information. - 4.2.19.
 Possession/Distribution/Consumption of Alcohol: Unauthorized possession, use, or supplying alcoholic beverages to others is prohibited.
 More on TCC's alcohol and drug policy can be found within Policy 1103 Alcohol and Other Drugs. - a.
 Tidewater Community College prohibits: - 1.
 Public intoxication, use, or possession of alcoholic beverages on college property; - 2.
 Providing or possessing alcohol contrary to law. - b.
 Student organizations that serve or permit possession of alcoholic beverages at student organization functions, on or off campus, may be disciplined if violations of alcoholic beverage laws or of college regulations occur.
-Individual students who plan, sponsor, or direct such functions also may be subject to sanctions.
+Individual students who plan, sponsor, or direct such functions also may be subject to disciplinary action.